mattrips/scratchPad/Protocol Conformance.md

 ## Protocol Conformance

 A type may be declared to conform to a protocol.
 For the declaration to be valid, the type must satisfy each of the protocol requirements of the protocol.
-There may be many ways in which a type satisfies the protocol requirements of a pro
+There may be many ways in which a type satisfies the protocol requirements of a protocol.
+Of those many ways, one specific way is determined and used throughout a module for the pairing of the type and the protocol.

   Swift determines the protocol conformance for the pairing of a type with a protocol pairing:  how the type satisfies the protocol requirements of the protocol.
 A protocol conformance specifies for each protocol requirement of a protocol which property, method, initializer, subscript or typealias will be used if the protocol requirement is invoked.